danielstorey/adapt-flipper/README.md

 ### Attributes

-For core model attributes see. [**core model attributes**](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes).
+For core model attributes see [**core model attributes**](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes).
 The attributes listed below are specific to the `Flipper` component.

 **_component** (string): This value must be: `flipper`.
 (One word.)